-Autism Q & A: Autism Spectrum Disorders
+Autism Q & A: Autism Spectrum Disorder

-Recent reports estimate that, on average, as many as one in every 88 children in the United States has an Autism Spectrum Disorder (ASD).
+Recent reports estimate that, on average, as many as one in every 88 children in the United States has an autism spectrum disorder (ASD).
 ASD is considered to be a lifelong neurological developmental disability for which there is no known etiology or cure.
 It affects individuals from all racial, ethnic, and socio-economic backgrounds.
 ASD is four to five times more common in boys, and the first signs usually appear before the age of three.

 Question: What is ASD?

-Answer: Autism Spectrum Disorder (ASD) represents a complex developmental disability that is the result of a neurological disorder that affects the normal functioning of the brain.
+Answer: Autism spectrum disorder (ASD) represents a complex developmental disability that is the result of a neurological disorder that affects the normal functioning of the brain.
 ASD impacts an individual's ability to communicate, understand language, play, and relate to others.
-The term Autism Spectrum Disorder is used because the range of symptoms can occur in any combination and can range from mild to very severe.
+The term autism spectrum disorder is used because the range of symptoms can occur in any combination and can range from mild to very severe.
 Every individual with ASD is unique in their abilities and challenges.

-Question: What are the primary characteristics of Autism Spectrum Disorder?
+Question: What are the primary characteristics of autism spectrum disorder?

 Answer: Every individual with ASD is different.
 However, the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association (APA) is used by clinicians and researchers to diagnose and classify disorders, including ASD.
 The DSM 5th edition (DSM-5), released in May, 2013, provides the latest definition of ASD based on what science and research have uncovered over time.

-Under the newest changes, the DSM-5 diagnostic criteria for Autism Spectrum Disorder include:
+Under the newest changes, the DSM-5 diagnostic criteria for autism spectrum disorder include:

 - Impairment in social communication and interaction.
 Characteristics may include the following: